yuetingliu/CarND-Behavior-Cloning-P3/writeup_report.md

 My first step was to use a convolution neural network model similar to the LeNet.
 I thought this model might be appropriate because LeNet worked well in extracting features from images, and it is simple to implement and run.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set (5% validation set).
 I found that my first model could not make to car to drive autonomously.
 Then, I adopted the model from the [Nvidia paper](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
-To my surprise, the model did not work well either.
-Then I thought about the quality of the data I collected.
-My driving behavior was pretty bad, but the Data provided by Udacity should be fairly good.
-So I ditched my own data and used only the data of Udacity.
-The results were reasonably well.
+The results were reasonably well after some tweaks.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track.
-To improve the driving behavior in these cases, I increased the correction value (The value compensation for the images seen by left and right cameras).
-Through trail and error, I chose the values 0.95 (for left camera) and -0.95 (for right camera).
+There were a few spots where the vehicle drove off the track.
+To improve the driving behavior in these cases, I set a correction value (The value compensation for the images seen by left and right cameras).
+Through trail and error, I chose the values 0.25 (for left camera) and -0.25 (for right camera).

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 190-206) consisted of a convolution neural network illustrated below
+The final model architecture (model.py lines 179-192) consisted of a convolution neural network illustrated below

 Here is a visualization of the architecture